ar4/deepwave/README.md

 The v0.0.10 release of Deepwave involved a complete rewrite of the code.
 This resulted in several improvements such as new features, but also removed 1D and 3D propagators to allow greater focus on the more popular 2D propagators.
 It also involved changes to the interface.
 The most important of these are that source and receiver coordinates are now provided as integers in units of cells rather than floats in the same units as `grid_spacing`, and that the time dimension is now the final rather than the first dimension.
 You may install the last version from before the rewrite using `pip install deepwave==0.0.9`.

-The code from before v0.0.10
+For example, this code from before v0.0.10:
 ```python
 # source_locations and receiver_locations in units of distance (e.g. meters)
 # source_amplitudes of dimensions [time, shot, source]